Create and Manage Tenants

 A Tenant represents an organization or major division within your company and serves as the top-level organizational unit in PaletteAI.

 PaletteAI automatically creates a tenant-<name> namespace for internal operations when you create a Tenant.
-You can optionally create your own user namespace to store shared Settings and secrets that Projects inherit.
+The Settings controller merges Tenant and Project Settings automatically when Tenant.spec.settingsRef (a fully-qualified name-and-namespace reference) is configured.
 For details on the namespace model, refer to Automatic Resource Creation.

 Limitations